top of page

 AI agents, when embedded, offer three core enhancements:

-• Real-time Threat Intelligence: AI ingests data from logs, external threat feeds, and industry-specific vulnerability databases, using anomaly detection and pattern recognition to detect emergent attack vectors—even subtle, low-signal threats.
+• Real-time Threat Intelligence: AI ingests data from logs, external threat feeds, and industry-specific vulnerability databases.
+By using anomaly detection and pattern recognition, it can identify emergent attack vectors, even subtle, low-signal threats.

-• Prioritization With Context: Unlike static CVSS scoring, machine learning models can correlate asset value, exploit likelihood, business function, and live threat indicators, producing dynamic risk scores that direct human teams to what matters most.
+• Prioritization With Context: Unlike static CVSS scoring, machine learning models can correlate asset value, exploit likelihood, business function, and live threat indicators.
+This produces dynamic risk scores that direct human teams to what matters most.

-• Autonomous Remediation: Next-generation AI agents now autonomously trigger workflows—isolating endpoints or rolling out micro-patches—where policy permits, reducing mean time to remediation (MTTR) significantly.
+• Autonomous Remediation: Next-generation AI agents autonomously trigger workflows, such as isolating endpoints or rolling out micro-patches where policy allows.
+This significantly reduces the mean time to remediation (MTTR).

 Example: According to Gartner’s 2023 Market Guide, leading financial service firms deploying these platforms reported a measurable reduction in time spent identifying and closing critical vulnerabilities.